-Warming up your IP
+Warm up your dedicated IP

 |Day no.||Number of emails

-If you want to send the same number of emails every day, just enter 0 for the daily percentage increase.
+If you want to send the same number of emails every day, enter 0 for the daily percentage increase.